eparlato/rpg-combat-kata/README.md

 ## TODO

-* Tests on damage computation should be moved to AttackTest class.
-Or maybe there should be a new collaborator for Attack that computes damage.
+* Attack and AttackThing are duplicated, there should be only one Attack action between a Character and a Target

 ## Lessons learned